Smallest quantum codes for amplitude damping noise

 \textit{Acknowledgements.} We thank Debjyoti Biswas for useful discussions and Markus Grassl for insightful comments on an earlier version of this draft.
 This research was supported in part by a grant from the Mphasis F1 Foundation to the Centre for Quantum Information, Communication, and Computing (CQuICC).
 AJ acknowledges support from ERC Starting Grant 101163189 and UKRI Future Leaders Fellowship MR/X023583/1.
+We are grateful to the anonymous reviewer for their constructive suggestions.